artillery3d/genius-firmware/README.md

 # Firmware Support
 <img align="left" height="100" width="299" src="./buildroot/share/pixmaps/logo/FilamentOne-Logo.png" /><br>

 This configuration of firmware is supported by Eddie Moser.
-This is a configurtion specific for use with the Artillery Genisus sold by www.filamentone.com
+This is a configurtion specific for use with the Artillery Genius sold by www.filamentone.com

 ## Marlin 1.1